‘Vanderpump Rules’: Lala Kent Shows Off Her Results After Visit With Plastic Surgeon Dr. Jason Diamond [Photo]

 “I get botox in my forehead, and in between my brows, and filler in my jawline and chin!” she explained.

-As for her boyfriend, he hasn’t shared the results of what he had done and Kent hasn’t shared any new images of them together.
+As for her boyfriend, he hasn’t shared the results of what he had done, and Kent hasn’t shared any new images of them together.

-In the past, Kent has been open with the procedures she’s had done and at one point, she admitted to going overboard with fillers.
+In the past, Kent has been open with the procedures she’s had done, and at one point, she admitted to going overboard with fillers.
 That said, she continues to get botox and doesn’t appear to be interested in slowing down anytime soon.

 As for the reaction she received after sharing news of her procedure on Instagram, the majority of Kent’s fans and followers left messages on her page telling her that she doesn’t need to have anything done to her face because she’s a natural beauty.